fabgrid/docs/fabacademy/week-2/lecture-notes.md

 - Solidworks is good for big projects, meaning complex or many people working on
 - Onshape is a higher-end browser/cloud based 3D design software
 - Check antimony for its parametricity
-- Simulation Solidworks and Autodesk have simulation built-in
+- Simulation: Solidworks and Autodesk have simulation built-in
 - Antimony + OpenSCAD = [http://graphscad.blogspot.de/](http://graphscad.blogspot.de/)